Winter storm late Sunday to bring snow, ice and rain along with dangerous roads

 UKMet: 3 inches | European: 2 to 3 inches | American (GFS): 2 inches | Canadian: 2 inches | NAM and high-resolution NAM: 1-inch

-Models have generally come down in their projected snow amounts since Thursday as they suggest the storm will draw in more mild air at high altitudes.
-But, because of the frozen roads ahead of the storm and the potential for ice on top of snow, we wouldn’t be lulled into the complacency by the modest snowfall forecast.
+Models have generally come down in their projected snow amounts since Thursday, as they suggest the storm will draw in more mild air at high altitudes.
+But because of the frozen roads ahead of the storm and the potential for ice on top of snow, we shouldn’t be lulled into complacency by the modest snowfall forecast.
 Roadways and walkways Sunday evening will most likely be very hazardous for motorists and pedestrians.

 A few hours of sleet and freezing rain are possible in the immediate area after the snow, leaving behind a glaze of a tenth of an inch or so.
 In our colder areas north and west of the Beltway, some areas could even see a quarter inch or so of ice.

 Because the push of mild air to the east will be strong enough to change the ice to plain rain after midnight, we don’t think power outages will be a big problem in the immediate area.
 However, we will monitor this possibility as winds will increase during the transition from freezing rain to rain, potentially causing limbs to snap.
-Power outages may be greater concern where there is more ice accretion, particularly west and northwest of Fairfax County.
+Power outages may be a greater concern where there is more ice accretion, particularly west and northwest of Fairfax County.

 Storm timeline, temperatures and winds